 Efficiency and quality are only two of the factors that really make glass blunts worthwhile.
 Simplicity is a key factor that draws many smokers to using cigarillos; there is just something so incredibly natural about the act of rolling up an old-school blunt.
 Glass blunts mirror that simplicity, generally only comprised of a few pieces and easy to pick up and start smoking quickly.
-Just a couple steps to follow, and you will be enjoying your herb in no time at all.
+Just a couple steps to follow, and you will be enjoying your herb ground up in your herb grinder of course in no time at all.
 Check out just how easy it is to pack up and start puff, puff, passing.

 Glass blunts generally come in two forms, a suction tube version that looks like a syringe or a version that resembles a corkscrew or barber's pole.
 Whether you choose to go with one kind or the other is generally up to your personal preference, but there are some pros and cons to each form of the glass blunt.